1. Do I have a teaching qualification that will meet TRBWA registration requirements?

-Most applications are processed within 10 weeks.
 It may, however, take longer, depending on the completeness and accuracy of the documentation and information supplied, the complexity of the application and the time it takes for the results of the criminal record check to be returned to the TRBWA.

 6. Can I apply for Provisional Registration prior to receiving my qualification?

-If you are enrolled in your final semester of study in an Australian accredited initial teacher education programme (ITEP), you may make an application for Provisional Registration.
+If you are enrolled in your final semester of study in an Australian accredited initial teacher education program (ITEP), you may make an application for Provisional Registration.
 You are advised to submit this application as early in your last semester as possible to allow time to work through any potential issues which may arise.
 All sections will be assessed and then await the provision of your final academic transcript.